osamaqarem/drag-select/README.md

     minDurationMs?: number
   }
   /**
-   * Configuration for automatic scrolling while panning gesture.
+   * Configuration for automatic scrolling.
+   * Automatic scrolling happens when panning near the scrolling edge of the list.
    */
   panScrollGesture?: {
     /**
-     * Whether pan-scrolling is enabled.
+     * Whether automatic scrolling is enabled.
      * @default true
      */
     enabled?: boolean
     /**
      * How close should the pointer be to the start of the list before **inverse** scrolling begins.
-     * A value between 0 and 1 where 1 is equal to the height of the list.
+     * A value between 0 and 1 where 1 is equal to the height of the list window.
      * @default 0.15
      */
     startThreshold?: number
     /**
      * How close should the pointer be to the end of the list before scrolling begins.
-     * A value between 0 and 1 where 1 is equal to the height of the list.
+     * A value between 0 and 1 where 1 is equal to the height of the list window.
      * @default 0.85
      */
     endThreshold?: number